-The primary purpose of our investment portfolio is to fund future claims payments.
-Accordingly, we employ a conservative investment philosophy.
-At December 31, 2018, approximately 93% of our investment portfolio was invested in fixed maturity and short-term investments.
+The primary purpose of our investment portfolio is to fund the payment of future claims.
+Accordingly, we employ a thoughtful investment philosophy that focuses on appropriate risk-adjusted returns.
+At December 31, 2019, approximately 94% of our investment portfolio was invested in fixed maturity and short-term investments.
 As of that date, the weighted average credit quality of our fixed maturity portfolio, both including and excluding U.S. Treasury securities, was "Aa2."